2 Minute Intro

 Here’s a list of places where I’ve worked – More details can be found on my LinkedIn profile.

-Of all the employers I’ve had so far, Evolving Web is one of my favorites.
+Evolving Web is one of my favorite employers!
 The atmosphere at the office is quite friendly and I get to produce good quality output.
 Here are some of the interesting things that I do at Evolving Web:

 - Plan, build and maintain medium to large scale Drupal websites with features like multi-language support, accessibility, SEO, Solr-powered search and more.